Seres certified professional badge for AI data center infrastructure

 Mr. Jorge A. Gil, DCEP

-Mr. Gil is the Principal of SERES, LLC a Mission Critical Consulting firm founded in 2009, focused in Data Center training, Reliability, Sustainability and Research.
+Mr. Gil is the Principal of SERES, LLC a Mission Critical Consulting firm founded in 2009, focused on Data Center training, Reliability, Sustainability and Research.
 Previously, Mr. Gil worked for 20 years in a multinational holding leading the Design and Operations of High-Performance Computing, Telecommunications and Disaster Recovery solutions.

 His most recent contribution is a classification method to standardize “Rack Densities Categories in the age of AI” (Published in 7x24Exchange Magazine Fall 2025).